liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Overriding and adding Struts actions

-If you'd like to add new Struts actions to Liferay portal from a hook plugin or override other existing actions, we have good news. *Struts action hooks* let you do just that.
+If you'd like to add a new Struts action to Liferay portal from a hook plugin, or override other existing actions, we have good news. *Struts action hooks* let you do just that.

 Let's start by considering the interfaces used for Struts actions.
-Here they are:
+There are
+two:

 -   `com.liferay.portal.kernel.struts.StrutsAction`
 -   `com.liferay.portal.kernel.struts.StrutsPortletAction`

-The `StrutsAction` interface is for regular Struts actions, like `/c/portal/update_email_address`, from the portal.
+The `StrutsAction` interface is for regular Struts actions from the portal, like `/c/portal/update_email_address`.
 The `StrutsPortletAction` interface is used for similar Struts actions, but from portlets.

 Struts actions are defined as classes, and they're all connected in a `struts-config.xml` file.
 A `struts-config.xml` for Liferay portal running on